dCache/dcache/docs/TheBook/config-nfs.md

 - **no_root_squash**
 Do not map requests from the root to anonymous user.
 This is useful for clients with administrative rights.

+- **all_root**
+the requests from matching clients will be handles as from user root.
+Additionally, when a new file or directory is created, then parent directory's ownership is inherited.

 - **anonuid** and **anongid** specify which uid and gid should be used for  anonymous user.

 - **dcap**